 Many people seek help from a practitioner of acupuncture for pain.
 The presence of pain causes distress and interferes with the ability to perform the activities we desire.

-Chinese medicine understands different qualities of pain, resulting in specific treatments to resolve underlying disharmonies.
+Chinese medicine categorises many different qualities of pain.
+This helps to determine specific treatments to resolve underlying disharmonies.

 What is Pain?

 Pain is a signal of disorder in the body, it is a warning light to arouse our attention.

 Our interpretation of pain signals is a result of conditioning.
 Throughout our life we learn which pain is ‘normal’ and which requires our attention.
 We understand the difference between hunger pain and stomach pain requiring medical attention.

 Pain can be defined as follows

 An unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damageInternational Association for Study of Pain

 Pain is a subjective experience, and though we may be able to empathise, we cannot truly feel the pain of another.
 Pain can also be described as